Siemens Combino: Technical specifications

 They usually take 600 V DC overhead power and convert this to 400 V 3-phase AC power for the regenerative low wear motors via 3 IGBT PWM inverters.
 On board controls, lighting and air conditioning run at 24 V DC.

-2004 recall due to flaws in construction
+For Nordhausen, three Combino Duo trams were built with an additional diesel propulsion system, courtesy of a BMW M67 3.9-litre twin-turbocharged V8 engine.
+They are used on a tram-train service along part of the unelectrified Harzquerbahn.